microsoft/FluidFramework/BREAKING.md

 ### Move `TelemetryNullLogger` and `BaseTelemetryNullLogger` to telemetry-utils package
 The utility classes `TelemetryNullLogger` and `BaseTelemetryNullLogger` are deprecated in the `@fluidframework/common-utils` package and have been moved to the `@fluidframework/telemetry-utils` package.
 Please update your imports to take these from the new location.

+### IFluidContainerEvents event naming correction
+Renamed **dispose** to **disposed** to better communicate the state and align with currently emitted event.
+It's not a breaking change, but worth noting: we are now also exposing optional error (ICriticalContainerError) field with **disposed** event.

 # 2.0.0